ChenweWu/chenweiwu.github.io/index.md

 At present, I'm a Biomedical AI researcher at the University of Michigan.
 I am interested in tackling practical challenges that hinders the real-life deployment of medical AI systems, including but not limited to multimodal learning, data & label efficiency, and fairness.
 I have experiences with various medical modalities, such as text, EHR, ECG, EEG, fMRI, X-Ray, Retinal Scans, CT, OCT, and dermoscope images.

-Apart from my research, I am working on a [Evident Battery, Inc](https://batteryevidence.com/), an AI start-up I co-founded with my dear friend Dr. Jinqiang Ning.
+Apart from my research, I am working on [Evident Battery, Inc](https://batteryevidence.com/), an AI start-up I co-founded with my dear friend Dr. Jinqiang Ning.

 Please feel free to reach out to me at chenweiwu99@gmail.com I'd love to engage in discussions and explore opportunities for collaboration.